The Story of Inflation and Hyperinflation

 This is the defining difference between cryptocurrencies and all other currencies.
 The money supply of a cryptocurrency is fixed and immutable.
 With all other currencies, including gold, the money supply is not fixed and immutable.

-Some people have a deep faith in gold as a currency because the supply and its destruction (through loss and industrial use) is roughly the same and has been for a few centuries.
+Some people have a deep faith in gold as a currency because the supply and its destruction (through loss and industrial use) are roughly the same and have been for a few centuries.